odoo/odoo/doc/python3.rst

 For best cross-version compatibility you should avoid unprefixed string literals unless you *specifically* need a "native string" [#native-string]_.

-For easier type-testing, :mod:`odoo.tools.pycompat` provides the following
-constants:

-* :data:`~odoo.tools.pycompat.string_types` is an alias/type tuple for testing
-  string types, essentially a replacement of testing for ``basestring`` or ``(str, unicode)``.
-* :data:`~odoo.tools.pycompat.text_type` is the proper *text* type for the current version, it should mostly be used for converting non-bytes objects to text.
-* ``bytes`` should be avoided for type conversions, though it can be used to check if an object is a bytestring.

 ``open``
 --------